Strong Legal Defense For Prescription Drug Charges

-At David G. Moore, Attorney at Law, our prescription drug charge defense attorneys practice in surrounding counties of southwest Michigan.
+At David G. Moore, Attorney at Law, our prescription drug charge defense attorneys practice in Grand Rapids, Kalamazoo and throughout southwest Michigan.
 We have represented adults, college students and high school students caught with prescription-only medications, or charged with dealing prescription drugs or prescription fraud.

 If you or a family member is accused of a prescription drug crime, we know how serious the criminal and collateral consequences can be.
 Our lawyers are committed to avoiding prison and a criminal record if at all possible, and we are committed to making sure clients get help for their addictions.
 Contact us online or call 269-216-4573 now to arrange a free, confidential consultation.